CougarCS/CougarCS-Cloud/README.md

-# CougarCS API
+# CougarCS Cloud
 Authored by Nykolas Farhangi (nykolasfarhangi@gmail.com) for CougarCS <br>
 Last updated: 5/8/21

 ## Description

-CougarCS API is a serverless Express REST API.
+CougarCS API is a serverless Express REST API that provides an interface for CougarCS Contact database.

 ## Usage